RJ-DP/keywords/README.md

 Private Cloud: Dedicated cloud infrastructure for a single organization, often hosted on-premises or in a data center.

 Hybrid Cloud: A combination of public and private clouds, allowing organizations to leverage the benefits of both.

-Common Use Cases:

-Data Storage and Backup: Storing and protecting data in a secure and scalable environment.

-Application Development and Deployment: Building and running applications without managing underlying infrastructure.

-Big Data Analytics: Processing and analyzing large datasets for insights and trends.

-Artificial Intelligence and Machine Learning: Training and deploying AI models in the cloud.

-Remote Work and Collaboration: Enabling teams to work together from anywhere.
 ____________________________________________________________________________________________________________________________________________________________________________________________________________________

 BARE METAL SYSTEM